glaracuente/resource_pool_cli/README.md

 Python CLI > Ansible > Servers = Kubernetes Clusters

 The CLI is written in Python, but is powered by Ansible.
-Ansible playbooks contain the instructions to create a new kubernetes clusters, add nodes, drain and delete nodes, etc.
+Ansible playbooks contain the instructions to create new kubernetes clusters, add nodes, drain and delete nodes, etc.

-The archtecture diagram shows what this would look like in the real world in the top half.
+In the top half of the archtecture diagram, I show what this would look like in the real world.
 The user would just need to have one server running docker.
-With one simple bash script, everything will be set up for them.
+After running one simple bash script, everything will be set up for them.
 This server becomes the "captain" server, which runs the CLI alongside Ansible inside of a docker container.

 The bottom half shows what was used for development, and you can try this out yourself.
 I used Terraform to spin up mock "data centers" in AWS.
 These are just EC2 instances running Ubuntu 16.04.
 I run the setup.sh script on one of them, and then use that "captain" instance to create k8s clusters out of the others.